 You hold the copyright to your independent project.
 The supervisor’s involvement does not automatically give them joint copyright.
 The rules on copyright also restrict your options to use the material of others.
 This applies to both copying and publication in various forms.
 Find out more under the heading Cheating and plagiarism and in the regulations for education, section 8.
 Copyright, publication and plagiarism and the SLU library website.

-Every student has the right to make a course valuation for each course they have attended.
+Every student has the right to make a course evaluation for each course they have attended.
 This is an important opportunity for you to influence your education and is part of SLU’s quality assurance procedures.
-Complete the course valuation via your course homepage, which you will find at http://slunik.slu.se or via the student web.
+Complete the course evaluation via your course homepage, which you will find at http://slunik.slu.se or via the student web.
 Find out more under the heading Course valuations.

 Apply for a degree